Svintooo/kdl-merge/README.md

 ```
 USAGE: kdl-merge [-r RULEFILE] [-o NEWFILE] ORIGFILE MERGEFILE
 ```
-An original KDL document ORIGFILE is merged fith another KDL document MERGEFILE using the rules in a third KDL document RULEFILE.
+An original KDL document ORIGFILE is merged with another KDL document MERGEFILE using the rules in a third KDL document RULEFILE.
 The merge result is written to NEWFILE.
 - IF RULEFILE is included, then the merge rule is expected to be found in that file in a node called `kdl-merge`.
 - If RULEFILE is omitted, the merge rules is instead looked for in MERGEFILE in a slashdash:ed node called `/-kdl-merge`.
 - If NEWFILE is omitted, the merge result is written to stdout.